ifrost/afterwriting-labs/docs/clients.md

 Config file
 -----------

+The output can be customized using configuration file passed as --config parameter.
 Config should be a JSON with this structure:

 	{
 		"embolden_scene_headers": false,